Pershing Rifles: Founding

 In 1891, General Pershing, then a 2LT in Troop L, 6th Cavalry Regiment at Fort Bayard, New Mexico, became the Professor of Military Science and Tactics at the University of Nebraska.
-Pershing wished to increase the morale and discipline of the battalion there, as well as to increase support for the Cadet Corps throughout the university's staff and community.
+Pershing wished to increase the morale and discipline of the battalion there and support for the Cadet Corps throughout the university's staff and community.
 To this end, he formed a hand-picked company of men, known as Company A, and made them his premier drill unit.

 The following year, Company A won the Maiden Competition at the National Competitive Drills held at Omaha, Nebraska, earning the "Omaha Cup" and $1,500 for the group.
 The spectators were so excited by the event that they left their seats and carried the cadets off the field.
 On 2 October 1894, former members of Company A formed "Varsity Rifles".
 A total of 39 picked cadets and alumni met in the university's armory to hold their first meeting, Lieutenant Pershing consented to act as temporary drillmaster for the organization.
 On 1 June 1895, the organization, in appreciation of the initiative and cooperation of LT.
-Pershing, changed its name to the "Pershing Rifles."
-Under Pershing's leadership, the organization won the Army Silver Cup for drill team competition, coming in second place after West Point.
-When Pershing left Nebraska in 1895, at the request of a committee, he gave to the company a pair of his cavalry breeches.
+Pershing changed its name to the "Pershing Rifles."
+Under Pershing's leadership, the organization won the Army Silver Cup for drill team competition, second after West Point.
+When Pershing left Nebraska in 1895, at a committee's request, he gave the company a pair of his cavalry breeches.
 These breeches were cut into small pieces and were worn on the uniform as a sign of membership.

-The first decade of the 20th century saw the Pershing Rifles reach the height of its existence prior to the First World War.
-It was one of the most important features of University of Nebraska military and social life.
+The first decade of the 20th century saw the Pershing Rifles reach the height of its existence before the First World War.
+It was one of the most important features of the University of Nebraska military and social life.
 Membership was considered a great military honor.
 Its influence in the Military Department continued strong until just before World War I.

-As war clouds gathered over Europe in 1915, Pershing Rifles membership began to decline.
-By 1918 the Reserve Officer's Training Program (ROTC), that had just been established two years earlier in 1916 was suspended.
+As war clouds gathered over Europe in 1915, Pershing Rifles membership declined.
+By 1918 the Reserve Officer's Training Program (ROTC), which had just been established two years earlier in 1916 was suspended.
 It was temporarily replaced by the Students' Army Training Corps (SATC) which had a mission of rapidly training and commissioning new officers for service in World War I. As a result, the Pershing Rifles activities at the University of Nebraska were suspended and its records were burned.

 The end of World War I saw the disbandment of SATC and the return to campus of ROTC and Pershing Rifles.